ConnorBurgess/SFHype.Solution/README.md

 * API is WIP

 ## Description
 SFHype is a RESTful API with full CRUD to track hyped shops, restaurants, and other spots around the San Francisco metro area.
 Database is pre-seeded with starting shops and ready to be incorporated with a front end.
 Utilizes system whereby shops gain "hype" according to how user interacts with API (see below for examples).
-Shops are added to "featured shop" list which are sorted in descending order by hype rating.
+Shops are added to "featured shop" list which are sorted in descending order according to hype rating.
 API created using C#/.Net and Uses Entity Framework Core ORM to abstract SQL interaction.
 * * *

 ## Hype system
 ### Manipulate a shop's hype in the following ways:
 * Get requests to a specific shop (EX: 1 GET request to a shop will increase it's hype rating (.001 - HS, where HS = hype scale))
 * Remarks posted to a shop tagged with a "Like" (+.003 - HS*3)
-* Remarks posted to a shop tagged with a "Disike" (-.003H - HS*3),
+* Remarks posted to a shop tagged with a "Disike" (-.003 - HS*3),
-* Hype scale starts at .001f and decrements with each interaction to API.
-Current scale is implemented in conjunction with client IP check to help prevent abuse of system and is set to roll over daily using UTC DateTime.
-API by default will no longer increment hype for a shop after 1000 interactions with a specific shop.
-Setting may be adjusted as needed in ApiUtility.cs.
+* Hype scale starts at .001 and decrements with each interaction to API.
+Current scale is implemented in conjunction with client IP check is set to roll over daily using UTC DateTime.
+API by default will no longer increment hype for a shop until the day has elapsed after 1000 interactions with a specific shop.
+This is accomplished by decreasing scale by .000001 with each hype-generating interaction.
+Scale and decrementer may be adjusted as needed in Shop.cs (EX: Decrementer set at .0000005 allows for 2000 hype-generating interactions with API).

 ## Technologies used
 * C#